Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 Why is Mininet cool?
 --------------------

-0. It's fast - starting up a simple network takes just a few seconds.
+0. It's **fast** - starting up a simple network takes just a few seconds.
 	This means that your run-edit-debug loop can be very quick.

-1. You can create custom topologies: a single switch, larger Internet-like topologies, the Stanford backbone, a data center, or anything else.
+1. You can **create custom topologies**: a single switch, larger Internet-like topologies, the Stanford backbone, a data center, or anything else.

-2. You can run real programs: anything that runs on Linux is available for you to run, from web servers, to TCP window monitoring tools, to Wireshark.
+2. You can **run real programs**: anything that runs on Linux is available for you to run, from web servers, to TCP window monitoring tools, to Wireshark.

-3. You can customize packet forwarding: Mininet's switches are programmable using the OpenFlow protocol.
+3. You can **customize packet forwarding**: Mininet's switches are programmable using the OpenFlow protocol.
 Custom Software-Defined Network designs that run in Mininet can easily be transferred to hardware OpenFlow switches for line-rate packet forwarding.

-4. You can run Mininet on your laptop, on a server, in a VM, on a native Linux box (Mininet is included with Ubuntu 12.10+!), or in the cloud (e.g. Amazon EC2.)
+4. You can **run Mininet on your laptop**, on a server, in a VM, on a native Linux box (Mininet is included with Ubuntu 12.10+!), or in the cloud (e.g. Amazon EC2.)

-5. You can share and replicate results: anyone with a computer can run your code once you've packaged it up.
+5. You can **share and replicate results**: anyone with a computer can run your code once you've packaged it up.

-6. You can use it easily: you can create and run Mininet experiments by writing simple (or complex if necessary) Python scripts.
+6. You can **use it easily**: you can create and run Mininet experiments by writing simple (or complex if necessary) Python scripts.

-7. Mininet is an *open source project*, so you are encouraged to examine its source code on <https://github.com/mininet>, modify it, fix bugs, file issues/feature requests, and submit patches/pull requests.
+7. Mininet is an **open source project**, so you are encouraged to examine its source code on <https://github.com/mininet>, modify it, fix bugs, file issues/feature requests, and submit patches/pull requests.

-8. Mininet is under active development.
+8. Mininet is **under active development**.
 So, if it sucks, doesn't make sense, or doesn't work for some reason, please let us know on `mininet-discuss` and the Mininet user and developer community can try to explain it, fix it, or help you fix it. :-) If you find bugs, you are encouraged to